MinIsMin/SkidCheck-2.0/README.md

 sk_sync  8/0  --Allow list sync from GitHub?
 8 by default, value = hours to check for updates (0 to disable)

 sk_silent 0/1 --Disable all SK messages?
-(WILL STILL KICK if sk_kick is 1)
+(STILL KICKS if sk_kick is 1)
 0 by default

-Commands:
-sk            --Re-play the sound and message if any cheaters in game.
+Commands, admin only (DON'T add to server.cfg): sk            --Re-play the sound and message if any cheaters in game.

-sk_update     --Sync all lists rignt now, usually runs every sk_sync hours
+sk_update     --Sync now, runs on map startup, and every sk_sync hours.